Baseline in Project Management With Its Types, Examples, Template, and Importance

 By establishing clear baselines and adhering to predefined criteria, project teams can effectively manage performance, identify deviations, and take corrective actions.
 Baselines are integral in measuring progress, assessing variances, mitigating risks, and ensuring projects adhere to budget and schedule constraints, thus fostering successful project delivery.

-What is Baseline in Project Management?
+What is the Baseline in Project Management?

 In project management, a baseline refers to the original, approved plan for a project against which actual performance is measured and tracked.
 It serves as a reference point that represents the project's scope, schedule, and cost at a specific point in time.
 Baselines are typically established during the planning phase of a project and include components such as the project schedule, budget, and scope.